 - Designing and Implementing for Autonomy with Microservice ‘Cells'

 - Enabling Variation and Experimentation in Languages and Frameworks through Microservices

 - Testing stressors for failure to avoid failure

 Are you a developer with some experience programming who wants to learn how to build software that adapts as fast as their business does?
 Then this course is for you!

 Code examples and exercises will be written in Java, so previous experience with Java is recommended, although not mandated as many of the key takeaways will be applicable regardless of your choice of language, framework or platform.

 Bring your own hardware

 Participants should bring their own laptop with Java 7 or higher installed as well as IntelliJ or Eclipse for developing.
 Also, please have Gradle and Maven installed for the software builds.
-If you are unable to bring a laptop for the course, please contact the sales team on +44 20 7183 9040, or email the sales team
+If you are unable to bring a laptop for the course, please contact us on +44 20 7183 9040, or email the sales team.

 Please submit all laptop requests a minimum of 48 hours prior to the course as laptops are subject to availability.